 I am using 2 lbs. of rice.
 Therefore, I am using 2 lbs. gungo

-2 lbs. green gungo (shelled, discard the ones with worms, washed )
+2 lbs. dried gungo (shelled, discard the ones with worms, washed )

 1 cup freshly grated coconut milk